HL7/bser/input/pagecontent/resource_profiles.md

-The FHIR R4 resource profiles defined in the BSeR IG are grouped into the following four packages:
+The FHIR R4 resource profiles used in the BSeR IG are grouped into the following four packages:

 ### [Referral Participant Resources](referral_participant_resources.html)